tGoh98/rice-serveries/README.md

 ## To Run
 1. Download this repository
 2. Extract the folder
-3. Go to chrome://extensions and select "Load unpacked"
+3. Go to chrome://extensions and select "Load unpacked" (you may have to enable developer mode)
 4. Select the rice-serveries folder

 ![free boba](https://github.com/tGoh98/rice-serveries/blob/master/Images/Boba1.png)